 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
 The structure and connections within the mathematics are emphasised so that pupils develop deep learning that can be sustained.

 Procedural fluency and conceptual understanding are developed together because each support the development of the other.
-Mastery recognises that practice is a vital part of learning but the practice used is intelligent practice that both reinforces procedural fluency and develops their conceptual understanding.
-We use the White Rose Programme to ensure that we cover all of the Primary Maths curriculum.
+Mastery recognises that practice is a vital part of learning, but the practice used is intelligent practice that both reinforces procedural fluency and develops their conceptual understanding.

 Key facts such as multiplication tables and addition facts within 10 are learnt to automatically to avoid cognitive overload in the working memory and enable pupils to focus on the new concepts.